DavidLeoni/softpython-it/README.md

 2. Create a [ReadTheDocs account](http://readthedocs.org) **using the same name as in Github** so the address in readthedocs will be something like _my-project.readthedocs.org_.
 Use ReadTheDocs panels to link the project to your Github repository.
-3. Clone the `my-project` on your computer
+3. On your computer, clone the `my-project` from Github
 4. Install Python 2.7
 5. [Install Jupyter](http://jupyter.org/install.html)
 6. Install Python modules,from the root of the project, run: